amineHorseman/pioneer_teleop/README.md

 		$ roslaunch pionner_teleop socket_teleop.launch _port:=12345 _speed:=0.3 _move_time:=2.0

-	- Using command lines
+### 3. Command line teleoperation

+Useful if you want to move the robot using command line throught a terminal or ssh

 		$ roslaunch pionner_teleop socket_commandline.launch _direction:=forward

-Useful if you want to teleoperate the robot using command line throught a terminal or ssh

 The expected commands (_direction argument) are "forward", "backward", "left" and "right"